Others Others

 1. FII: organizations that are based abroad but are willing to invest in securities in India.

-2. NRI: The Non-resident Indians can also make Investments in India through the buying and selling of shares, and convertible debentures via a registered stockbroker on a registered stock exchange.
+2. NRI: Non-resident Indians can also make Investments in India through the buying and selling of shares, and convertible debentures via a registered stockbroker on a registered stock exchange.

 3. QFI: QFI is the individuals and organizations that are a member of the Financial Action Task Force (FATF) and they are given the allowance of investing in mutual funds, equity shares, and government/corporate bonds.
 QFI